Small Business Stimulus Grant Application Instructions

 Phone Number: Enter the organization phone number or the phone number of the primary contact person who is part of the organization and can answer questions that may arise during the application process.

-Business Address: Enter the address of the organization’s primary place of business.
+Business Address: Enter the physical address of the organization’s primary place of business.

 Email: Enter the email address for the organization or for the organization contact person who can answer questions that may arise during the application process.